|City/Town: • Centralia|

 |Photojournalist: • Johnny Fletcher|

 J.H.
-Hargrove is said to have been the father of Centralia.
+Hargrove is said to have been the father of Centralia, OK.
 In 1898 he first ascended Blue Mound, made a survey, then located the town on prairie land with the only elevations in the region, Blue Mound, Potato Hill, Leforce, and Notch Mounds surrounding the town.
 Hargrove lived about one half mile northwest of the town site.
 He was from Missouri and was believed to have named the town after Centralia, Missouri.

 Hargrove started a post office at the new town site.
 Sam Bradfield and his son-in-law, Adam Holden, came from Bluejacket the same year and built a livery barn.
 Mont McGee came from Edna, Kansas, and started a grocery store, while the Mowry Hardware was started by another Edna man and managed by Bob Allen.
 A little later Henry Hyman opened a grocery store and Joe Lehman started a grocery, as did Messrs.
 Shinn and Rogers.